ajpikul-com/contate/README.md

 6) Use `contate -e` to include files that also have base commands (to check if works)
 7) use `make` and `make stage`

+Note: If you placed files/folders manually in the web directory, you must add them to ignore.contate or else rsync will delete them

 INSPIRATION
 -----------